-- Adhere to the School COVID-19 Response Plan and the control measures outlined. - Complete the RTW form before they return to work. - Must inform the principal if there are any other circumstances relating to COVID19, not included in the form, which may need to be disclosed to facilitate their safe return to the workplace. - New staff must complete COVID-19 Induction Training and any other training required prior to their return to school. - Must be aware of, and adhere to, good hygiene and respiratory etiquette practices. - Coordinate and work with their colleagues to ensure that physical distancing is maintained. - Make themselves aware of the symptoms of COVID-19 and monitor their own wellbeing. - Self-isolate at home and contact their GP promptly for further advice if they display any symptoms of COVID-19. - Not return to or attend school if they have symptoms of COVID-19 under any circumstances. - Follow the HSE guidance if they are identified as a close contact. - If they have travelled outside of Ireland; in such instances staff are advised to consult and follow latest Government advice in relation to foreign travel. - If they develop any symptoms of COVID-19 whilst within the school facility, they should adhere to the procedure outlined above. - Keep informed of the updated advice of the public health authorities and comply with same. - Cooperate with any public health personnel and their school for contact tracing purposes and follow any public health advice given in the event of a case or outbreak in their school - Undergo any COVID-19 testing that may be required as part of mass or serial testing as advised by Public Health
+- Adhere to the School COVID-19 Response Plan and the control measures outlined. - Complete the RTW form before they return to work. - Must inform the principal if there are any other circumstances relating to COVID19, not included in the form, which may need to be disclosed to facilitate their safe return to the workplace. - Must complete COVID-19 Induction Training and any other training required prior to their return to school. - Must be aware of, and adhere to, good hygiene and respiratory etiquette practices.
+Coordinate and work with their colleagues to ensure that physical distancing is maintained. - Make themselves aware of the symptoms of COVID-19 and monitor their own wellbeing. - Self-isolate at home and contact their GP promptly for further advice if they display any symptoms of COVID-19. - Not return to or attend school if they have symptoms of COVID-19 under any circumstances. - Not to return to or attend school in the event of the following: - ☐ if they are identified as a close contact of a confirmed case of COVID-19 - ☐ if they live with someone who has symptoms of the virus - ☐ If they have travelled outside of Ireland; in such instances staff are advised to consult and follow latest Government advice in relation to foreign travel.
+If they develop any symptoms of COVID-19 whilst within the school facility, they should adhere to the procedure outlined above. - Keep informed of the updated advice of the public health authorities and comply with same. - Cooperate with any public health personnel and their school for contact tracing purposes and follow any public health advice given in the event of a case or outbreak in their school - Undergo any COVID-19 testing that may be required as part of mass or serial testing as advised by Public Health